Jhaveri-Jeet/Django-CRUD/README.md

 # Django CRUD Tutorial 🚀

 Welcome to the Django CRUD tutorial!
-This guide will walk you through creating a simple CRUD (Create, Read, Update, Delete) application using Django, from setting up your environment to deploying a functional web application.
+This guide will take you through creating a simple CRUD (Create, Read, Update, Delete) application using Django.
+We'll cover everything from setting up your environment to deploying a fully functional web application.

 ## Table of Contents 📚